 The Staff Duty Officer for University Police will determine which communications tool to use and when to inform the campus community of a significant emergency, a serious or continuing threat, or dangerous situation.
-When time allows, this will be done in consultation with the Chief of Police,

-Associate Vice Chancellor for Environmental Health and Public Safety, and the university's Emergency Communications Group.
+When time allows, this will be done in consultation with the Chief of Police, Associate Vice Chancellor for Environmental Health and Public Safety, and the university's Emergency Communications Group.

-The WolfAlert System, campus electronic billboards, text messaging, and e-mail are tested on the first Monday of every month.
+The WolfAlert System, campus sirens, SMS and email are tested on the first Monday of every month.
 Records are kept on file of the results of the testing process.